neojudgment/ZGuideTVDotNet/README.md

 ## Translation

 - ZGuideTV.NET is currently available in English and French (native language).
-- If you use ZGuideTV.NET and want to help translate the program into another language, please contact us (in English or French) on [ZGuideTV's forum](http://www.zguidetv.net/)..
+- If you use ZGuideTV.NET and want to help translate the program into another language, please contact us (in English or French) on [ZGuideTV's forum](http://www.zguidetv.net/).

 ## Donate

 - ZGuideTV.NET software offered on this site is free, and we hope that you find it useful.
 If you'd like to support future development and new product features, please make a donation.
 - Donations cover our ongoing expenses – domain registration for our forum, software and hardware purchases.
 - All donations truly appreciated.
 Thank you for your support!
 - Don't forget to spread the word to family and friends!

+## Help and Contact

+- If you have any problems or questions, you can ask for help in English or French on [ZGuideTV's forum](http://www.zguidetv.net/).

+## Review

+- Review On Softpedia (Jul 5th, 2016): [Softpedia Official Website](http://www.softpedia.com/get/Internet/Internet-Radio-TV-Player/ZGuideTv.shtml).

 Copyright © Pascal Hubert (ZGuideTV.NET Team) - Brussels, Belgium 2017.